 Three Buildings or One?Originally Music Hall was designed for unique and dual purposes - to house musical activities in a center area and industrial exhibitions in its side wings.
 Mr. Springer donated one-hundred twenty-five thousand dollars toward the construction of Music Hall, on the condition that people in the community raise an equal amount - a one-to-one match.
 The central portion was built in one year and dedicated at the time of the fourth May Festival in 1878.
 As the central portion was being planned and the decrepit Exposition Hall torn down, business and manufacturing interests protested, arguing that they no longer would have a place for their popular exhibitions.
 Reuben Springer was a businessman himself and he understood their objections.
-He initiated another challenge: if one hundred thousand dollars could be raised for construction of the wings, he would write a check for 50 thousand dollars.
-Again the citizens of Cincinnati rose to the challenge.
-The north and south wings were added and opened in the fall of 1879.
-Read more about the layout of Music Hall.
+In a letter to the Citizens of Cincinnati, he explained:

 The ArchitectAfter a review of the competing designs from outstanding architectural companies - both local and national - the firm of Hannaford and Procter was chosen.
 Samuel Hannaford was the head of the most prolific and probably most successful architectural firm in Cincinnati, from before the Civil War until he retired in 1900.
 The Hannaford architectural dynasty continued under the leadership of his son and others until the 1960s.

 The ArchitectureHannaford designed the structure in the style of High Victorian Gothic.
 The architectural style is seen in various design elements in the structure.
 The façade of the structure includes sandstone designs that speak to the purpose of each of the three sections:

 - music symbols, such as the French horn and Lyre, adorn the central portion